PacktPublishing/Hands-On-Full-Stack-Web-Development-with-GraphQL-and-React-V-/README.md

 # Hands-On Full-Stack Web Development with GraphQL and React [Video]
 This is the code repository for [Hands-On Full-Stack Web Development with

-GraphQL and React [Video]](https://www.packtpub.com/web-development/hands-
+GraphQL and React [Video]](https://www.packtpub.com/web-development/hands-full-stack-web-development-graphql-and-react-video?utm_source=github&utm_medium=repository&utm_campaign=9781838555054), published

-full-stack-web-development-graphql-and-react-video?

-utm_source=github&utm_medium=repository&utm_campaign=9781838555054), published

 by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the